syncfusion-content/ej2-vue-docs/ej2-vue/installation-and-upgrade/installation-using-web-installer.md

     ![license download](images/6.png)

-    > Note: Starting from 2021 Volume 1, Syncfusion<sup style="font-size:70%">&reg;</sup> provides the option to uninstall versions from 18.1 onward when installing a new version.
+    N> Starting from 2021 Volume 1, Syncfusion<sup style="font-size:70%">&reg;</sup> provides the option to uninstall versions from 18.1 onward when installing a new version.

 5. A pop-up appears to confirm uninstallation of selected previous versions.